sostock/BSplines.jl/docs/src/functions.md

 ### `averagebasis`

-The [`averagebasis`](@ref) function returns a B-spline basis of a specified order that is well-suited for interpolating a function at a given set of data points.
+The [`averagebasis`](@ref) function returns a `BSplineBasis` of a specified order that is well-suited for interpolating a function at a given set of data points.

+!!! warning
+    To obtain a valid B-spline basis, the data points must be sorted in ascending order.
+    This is not checked by the `averagebasis` function.

 ### `interpolate`